Estimated reading time: 11 minutes

 The most important part of blogging is building your email list and informative blog posts.

-I didn’t know what Niche I would tackle when I started this critical blog.
+I didn’t know what Niche to tackle when I started this critical blog.

 You want to create a blog that you have lots to talk about.

-I knew budgeting and debt were going to dominate this blog, and it has along with recipes.
+I knew budgeting and debt would dominate this blog, which has recipes.

 As your blog grows, advertisers will hit you from every direction.

-Be careful, though, as some are sketchy or think you don’t know about blogging.
+Be careful, though; some are sketchy or think you don’t know about blogging.

-I’ll talk more about sponsored posts, guest posts etc., in another blog post blogging series.
+I’ll discuss sponsored posts, guest posts, etc., in another blog post blogging series.

-Essentially if you are self-hosted as CBB is with Big Scoots (they are amazing), you can earn money right away.
+You can earn money immediately if you are self-hosted, as CBB is with Big Scoots (they are amazing).

 You can read more about Big Scoots here.